• Skip to primary navigation

 Animal paintings by a local artist

-At La Paz Waterfall Gardens, there is a local painter at the end of the waterfall trail who has a display of his artwork which you can purchase.
+At La Paz Waterfall Gardens, there is sometimes a local painter at the end of the waterfall trail who has a display of his artwork which you can purchase.
 He is usually there, painting and happy to share his talent.
 The La Paz Waterfalls is a gorgeous area and he does an amazing job capturing all that natural beauty onto a canvas.

 Other Costa Rican Souvenirs